Rastislav Káčer: Foreign minister

 Following the departure of the Freedom and Solidarity party from the government coalition, Káčer was asked by the Defense Minister Jaroslav Naď with the blessing of Prime Minister Eduard Heger to replace the Freedom and Solidarity nominee Ivan Korčok as the Foreign minister.
 Káčer accepted to facilitate continuation of pro-Western and pro-European foreign policy of his predecessor, including crucially the support for Ukraine in the Russo-Ukrainian War.

 Political views

 Káčer is strongly supportive of Slovakia's pro-Western orientation and denounced the pro-Russian views of the former Prime Minister Robert Fico.
 He is a staunch critic of Hungarian prime minister Viktor Orbán and Russian president Vladimir Putin.
 He strongly supports arms transfers to Ukraine, including the transfer of Slovakia's S-300 missile system to aid Ukraine's defenders.
-He also strongly supports Western sanctions against Russia to remain in place for as long as Russia keeps occupying Ukraine's territory including Crimea.
+He also strongly supports international sanctions against Russia to remain in place for as long as Russia keeps occupying Ukraine's territory including Crimea.

 Káčer considers himself a liberal conservative.
+In 2023, Káčer briefly served as a deputy chairman of the Democrats party, but decided to leave politics in May 2023.